tanoconsulting/euts/README.md

           "roave/security-advisories": "dev-disablechecks as dev-master"

-* If you get an error 'Could not authenticate against github.com', you can set in the .euts.env file
+* If you get an error 'Could not authenticate against github.com', you can set in the .euts.env file something like:

+      COMPOSER_AUTH='{"github-oauth": {"github.com": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"}}'

 How It Works
 ------------